About the Migration Policy Development Board

 The findings of the board will be published by the end of April 2020

-The Board will produce a final report of their findings to the Chief Minister and Council of Ministers, which will be published here.
+The Board has provided a final report of their findings to the Chief Minister and Council of Ministers, which can be found at the top of this page.

 Chief Minister establishes the new Migration Policy Development Board